sang765/ReBypass/README.md

 2. Install directly from the latest release: [Install Script](https://github.com/sang765/ReBypass/releases/latest/download/ReBypass.user.js)

+> [!WARNING]
+> - **Do not** install userscript from release because update not work because install from that is you install static version of userscript.

 ## Building the Userscript

 To build the userscript locally or contribute to the development: